z0v3r1n/z0v3r1n.github.io/content/posts/fsop_avalonia_openecsc/index.md

 ## TL;DR

-Used `_IO_wfile_seekoff` as the vtable entry point for fsop to pivot into `_wide_data->_wide_vtable->__overflow`, bypassing glibc's vtable validation and achieving code execution through house of cat technique.
+Used `_IO_wfile_seekoff` as the vtable entry point for fsop to pivot into `_wide_data->_wide_vtable->__overflow`, bypassing glibc's vtable validation and achieving code execution.

 ## Background

 Before diving in — quick disclaimer.
 I’m **not** an FSOP wizard or a heap master or any of that.
 This was literally my _first proper_ `FILE` structure exploitation challenge.
-I learned the whole `fsop / house of cat` stuff _just to solve this chall_, so if you spot something off, feel free to message me on discord!
+I learned the whole `fsop` stuff _just to solve this chall_, so if you spot something off, feel free to message me on discord!

 This writeup was made as a submission in best writeup competition for openECSC 2025, and I tried to make it as clean and beginner-readable as possible — explaining every decision I made while debugging.
 I also mixed in some glibc internals exploration since I wanted to understand what was actually happening rather than just cargo-culting someone else’s PoC.